123manju900/New_Model_AI/README.md

 ## License & Critical Disclaimer

-⚠️ **Deha is NOT a licensed therapist, diagnostic tool, or emergency service.**
+⚠️ **DHEA is NOT a licensed therapist, diagnostic tool, or emergency service.**
 ------------------------------------------------------------------------